vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 1992 Worship as Commemoration: Pilgrimage, Death and Dying in Medieval Jainism. in: Bulletin d’Etudes Indiennes 10(1992), 181–202. ´

-1992a The Householder as Shaman.
-Jaina Biographies of Temple Builders. in: East and West 42 (1992), 301–317.
+1992a The Householder as ShamaṇJaina Biographies of Temple Builders. in: East and West 42 (1992), 301–317.

 2001 Portraits.
 Likenesses and Looking Glasses: some literary and philosophical reflections on representation and art in medieval India. in: Assman, Jan &

 A.I.
-Baumgarten (eds.), Representation in Religion.
-Studies in Honor of
+Baumgarten (eds.), Representation in ReligioṇStudies in Honor of

 Moshe Barasch.
-Leiden. pp. 63–105.
+Leideṇpp.
+63–105.

 2006 Reading between the Lines: Colliding Attitudes towards Image Worship in Indian Religious texts. in: Colas, G´erard & Gilles Tarabout (eds.), Rites